Welcome to the Virus Particle Explorer database (VIPERdb), a curated repository of icosahedral

 structure is analyzed and the structure derived results (e.g., protein-protein interactions,

 surface accessible residues etc.,) and virus related information such as virus taxonomy and

 sequence information are stored in a MySQL database.
 This information can be accessed using various utilities availbale through VIPERdb.
 Here we guide you through main aspects of

-main aspects of the VIPERdb website and familiarize you with many of the
+the VIPERdb website and familiarize you with the information content it offers.

 NAVIGATING THROUGH VIPERdb